-The scales of the Beyşehir region were pushed north- (or north - east-) wards, against the Central Anatolian 'masses.
-It must be added that in -the southern parts of the Toros a very clear movement in the opposite sense has been-established by M. BLUMENTHAL (6), including sometimes volcanic flows" These are followed by bedded, red or brown sandstones the lower beds of which contain rock salt and little gypsum occurences.
-Saltwater and sâltsprings are frequent.
-Springs and rock salt occurences are not related to "salt domes" as has been supposed (C. E. TAŞMAN 20), except for the great occurence of Kayatuz Mağarası near Çankırı which shows effectively dome structures, the thickness of salt occurences is not usually sufficient for the formation of dome structures due to movements in the salt-masses" White and very gypsiferous. marls overly the coloured sandstones" The marls sometimes passe into 'mayfly limestones.
+This basin is largely occupied by the "gypsiferous formation".
+The base of this series is formed by grey sandstones and conglomerates including sometimes volcanic flows.
+These are followed by bedded, red or brown sandstones the lower beds of which contain rock salt and little gypsum occurences.
+Saltwater and saltsprings are frequent.
+Springs and rock salt occurences are not related to "salt domes" as has been supposed (C. E. TAŞMAN 20), except for the great occurence of Kayatuz Mağarası near Çankırı which shows effectively dome structures, the thickness of salt occurences is not usually sufficient for the formation of dome structures due to movements in the salt masses.
+White and very gypsiferous marls overly the coloured sandstones.
+The marls sometimes passe into marly limestones.